feanb/MusicBiz/README.md

 ### Contributing
 ***
-Provide instructions on how to collaborate with your project.
+How to collaborate to MusicBiz.
 > * Fork this repository to your own GitHub account
 > * Create a new branch for your changes
 > * Make your changes and commit them with clear and descriptive commit messages